Crendgrim/DynamicCrosshair/README.md

 I highly suggest my other mod [Auto HUD](https://modrinth.com/mod/autohud), which allows to dynamically hide and reveal HUD elements based on context.

+The following mods have (some level of) explicit support:
+* Arcanus